 To be honest, we’ve not put them to great use yet.

 The Silver Sand feels like a nice contemporary colour.
 The hint of green makes it feel quite fresh.
 And it seems to works surprisingly well next to the Ruby Red.

 We wouldn’t normally pair Green and Red, or Green with its cooler cousins in Blue and Purple.
 But the fit seems to work here.
 Plus, the name feels very Australian given its beachy associations.

 And as for Snow, that was really just for us to get slightly away from really strong white.
-You’ll find it as the background colour on most of the pages on our site.
+You’ll find it as the background colour on our website pages.

 It’s not a colour we associate with Australia per se.
 But it’s good contrast colour for all those dark colours.
 We’re still on the fence about using it, but you’ll see it crop up here and there.

 So, our colour choice has the following associations :-